 What is World Down Syndrome Day?

-With the symbolic meaning if 3/21 because children with DS have and extra 21st chromosome.
+With the symbolic meaning if 3/21 because children with DS have an extra 21st chromosome.

 Things have improved so much over the years for children with Down syndrome and that is because society has learned to embrace the disability rather than turn away from it.

 How long had you known that you wanted to adopt a child with down syndrome?

-When I met my husband we talked about our desire to have birth children but knew in out hearts we would love a child with Down syndrome.
+When I met my husband we talked about our desire to have birth children but knew in our hearts we would love a child with Down syndrome.